The Value of Fires to Yellowstone National Park

 - Rodents had the highest fire-related deaths, but because they produce many young per year, they quickly repopulated burned areas.

 - Wolves weren’t reintroduced into Yellowstone until after the 1988 fires, but wolves thrived in Yellowstone before it was a national park, when fires were an ongoing natural occurrence.

 So Yellowstone fires continue and the ecosystem still evolves.
 We humans have only to appreciate the grandness of both, however much fires alter the details of this place we cherish as a nation.

 In 2016, 22 fires (human and lightning-caused) burned more than 62,000 acres in Yellowstone National Park, making it the highest number of acres burned since the historic 1988 fire season when approximately 800,000 acres burned.
 Learn more about the significant wildfire season.

 For more info on the importance of wildfires, watch this short video:

-Christine Loomis is a Colorado-based freelance travel and lifestyle writer and former editor in chief of Smart Meetings.
+The former editor in chief of Smart Meetings, Christine Loomis is a Colorado-based freelance travel and lifestyle writer.

 Photo and Audio Credits: NPS